 The platform’s architecture has been designed with a modular approach to support every step of the learner's learning process.
 For example, one of these modules allows lectures to be held via video conference, using shared video or other shared teaching aids, depending on the different needs: schools, schools in hospital, decentralized school premises, or wide-spread conferences.
 Another module, also already integrated within FARE, provides a series of useful tools for teaching programming in Python, also tailored for non-professionals in a user-friendly environment, especially designed for education.
 All the tools and the scientific and educational contents are free.
 Actually, the source code of the entire architecture is protected by permissive licenses, such as the GNU GPL, while the contents are also protected by licenses that allow and encourage reuse, such as the "Creative Commons" .
 In particular, textbooks (including multimedia) are free, and they can be printed or used on different devices (PC, Tablet, E-reader).

-Remote activities: the Robot Lab
+C. Remote activities: the Robot Lab

-Inside the hospital school in Torino, the Lego robots were experimented in collaboration with the Polytechnic to learn the programming of the robots and consolidate the knowledge of mathematics.
+Inside the Hospital school in Torino, the Lego robots were experimented in collaboration with the Polytechnic to learn the programming of the robots and consolidate the knowledge of mathematics.
 This experimentation included:

 Computer programming: once the robot was built, it was used for teaching the basics of the computer programming (both basic exercises and complex problems, such as the use of sensors, the emission of sounds, light or moving objects).
-This activity took place in the hospital lesson rooms.
+This activity took place in the hospital lessons' rooms.

 Remote control of the robot: methods and tools have been developed to allow remote access to a laboratory hosted at the Polytechnic for hospitalized children or decentralized schools.